 As it stands, the Temporary Bridging Loan Programme is the best business loan option for any company experiencing difficulty during the pandemic.
 It has a remarkably low-interest rate, a high loan quantum, and a flexible tenure of up to five years.

-Moreover, risk-sharing with the Singapore government helps reduce lender risk and increases your chance of approval.
+Moreover, risk-sharing with the Singapore government helps reduce loaner risk and increases your chance of approval.

 But on the off chance that you do not qualify for the programme and are in desperate need of funds in your business account, you can consult with us at Instant Loan.

-We are a loan comparison service dedicated to finding the best solution to alleviate the financial needs of your business from a curated selection of the top-rated licensed moneylenders in Singapore.
+We are a loan comparison service dedicated to finding the best solution to alleviate the financial needs of your business from a curated selection of the top-rated financial institutions in Singapore.